ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 would be a generic C++ wrapper for the BLAS, that takes matrices and vectors as `mdspan` of the appropriate ranks.

+## Some remaining correctness issues

+### Error checking and handling

+Section 1.8 of the BLAS Standard requires error checking and reporting for the Fortran 95, Fortran 77, and C bindings.
+Checking looks at dimensions, strides, and bandwidths.
+Users of the Fortran Reference BLAS see this as program exit in the `XERBLA` routine; users of an implementation conformant with the BLAS Standard see this as program exit in `BLAS_error` or `blas_error`.
+There are a few issues with this approach:

+1. There is no way to recover from a detected error.

+   a.
+There is no stack unwinding.

+   b.
+Users can replace the default error handler at link time, but it
+      must "print an informative error message describing the error, and halt execution."
+There is no way to return control to the caller.

+2. Fortran did not define an equivalent of "exit with a nonzero error code" until version 2008 of the Standard.
+Thus, programs that use the BLAS' Fortran binding and invoke the BLAS error handler could exit with no indication to an automated caller that something went wrong.

+For small
+problems, error checking might take more time than actually solving the problem.

 ## Some remaining performance issues

 Suppose that at this point, you have a generic C++ BLAS wrapper that